FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/Networking.md

         - 802.11be is WiFi 7
         - Future versions will increment accordingly.

-Here's an elaborated and corrected version to clarify and fix common misconceptions about frequencies, channels, and bandwidth in wireless networks:

 - Frequencies

     - Wireless networks operate on different frequency bands, primarily **2.4 GHz**, **5 GHz**, and more recently **6 GHz** (used in Wi-Fi 6E).